 All new Staff to the School will undertake Child Protection training and training on the use of MyConcern as part of their induction programme.
-They are also required to read and understand this Policy and its procedures, the Staff Handbook and Code of Conduct, Keeping Children Safe in Education Part 1 including Annex A (depending on whether they work directly with children or not), or Annex A (depending on whether they work directly with children or not) and will be required to have read and understood the procedures for managing children missing education.
+They are also required to read and understand this Policy and its procedures, the Staff Handbook and Code of Conduct, Keeping Children Safe in Education Part Lincluding Annex A (depending on whether they work directly with children or not), or Annex A (depending on whether they work directly with children or not) and will be required to have read and understood the procedures for managing children missing education or absent from education.